Koredotcom/docs/docs/xo/user-management/role-management.md

 # Role Management

-XO Platform provides role-based user access to features.
+The XO Platform provides role-based user access to features.
 As such, Roles designate the users’ permissions and access level.
 The Role Management section lets you create and customize permissions for each.

 You can find the **Users** section on the left menu by going to **Manage** > **Users** > **Role Management**.
 <img src="../images/product-switcher.png" alt="Product Switcher" title="Product Switcher" style="border: 1px solid gray; zoom:70%;">